groupdocs-assembly/GroupDocs.Assembly-for-Java/Docs/content/assembly/java/developer-guide/advanced-usage/working-with-chart-reports-bubble/bubble-chart-in-word-processing-document.md

 As a report developer, you are required to share your sales/orders dynamically with the following key requirements:

 *   Retrieve total Contract Prices by Months.
-*   Report must be generated in the Presentation Document.
+*   Report must be generated in the Word Processing Document.

 ### Adding Syntax to be evaluated by GroupDocs.Assembly Engine